ronjamesmajor/Medit8/readme.md

 ## Usage
 ### Installation
 `Imagine if this actually worked?`
-1. Clone the repository
+1. `git clone` this repository
 2. `cd` into the repository
-3. probably something else I'm forgetting...this isn't done.
+3. ensure you own the files, build the artifacts in IntelliJ.
+4. `cd` into the `out/artifacts/medit8_jar` directory
-4. `java -jar medit8.jar`
+5. `java -jar medit8.jar` to run.

 ### Commands
 - `0-9` - Use numbers to tell Medit8 how long to meditate for.